ben-n93/Archer_API/README.md

 If you'd like to support the cost of maintaining this project's infrastructure you can do so [here](https://www.buymeacoffee.com/ben93).

-It would be great to see some community libraries so if that's of interest to you I encourage you to build something in whatever language and let me know so I can link here and in the API documentation.
+It would be great to see some community libraries so if that's of interest to you I encourage you to build something in whatever language and let me know so I can link here and in the API documentation (as follows).

+### Community libaries

 ### Contact